List of current NAIA football coaches

-The National Association of Intercollegiate Athletics (NAIA) includes 96 teams.
+The National Association of Intercollegiate Athletics (NAIA) includes 97 teams.
 Each team has one head coach.
-As of the 2025 season, the NAIA is composed of nine conferences: the Appalachian Athletic Conference (AAC), Frontier Conference, Great Plains Athletic Conference (GPAC), Heart of America Athletic Conference (HAAC), Kansas Collegiate Athletic Conference (KCAC), Mid-South Conference (MSC), Mid-States Football Association (MSFA), Sooner Athletic Conference (SAC), and the Sun Conference (TSC).
+As of the 2026 season, the NAIA is composed of nine conferences: the Appalachian Athletic Conference (AAC), Frontier Conference, Great Plains Athletic Conference (GPAC), Heart of America Athletic Conference (HAAC), Kansas Collegiate Athletic Conference (KCAC), Mid-South Conference (MSC), Mid-States Football Association (MSFA), Sooner Athletic Conference (SAC), and the Sun Conference (TSC), as well as two schools that compete as independents.

-As of the start of the 2024 season, the longest-tenured coach in NAIA, is Dennis McCulloch of Valley City State University, who has been head coach at the school since 1997.
-In all, 14 NAIA programs will have new head coaches in 2024.
+As of the start of the 2026 season, the longest-tenured coach in NAIA, is Dennis McCulloch of Valley City State University, who has been head coach at the school since 1997.
+In all, 20 NAIA programs will have new head coaches in 2026.

-Conference affiliations are current for the 2024 season.
-One future NAIA team has hired their head coach; that team is indicated with a light blue background.
-Records are current as of 9/7/24.
+Conference affiliations are current for the 2026 season.
+One future NAIA team has hired its head coach; that team is indicated with a light blue background.
+Records are current as of 7/27/26.